lirveaa/lirveaa/README.md

 - :telescope: 🔭 I’m currently working on Pharmacy Automation projects as a Software Engineer and contributing to frontend and backend for building desktop applications.

-- :seedling: Currently learning Flutter for mabile development
+- :seedling: Currently learning Flutter for mobile development

 - :zap: In my free time, I make videos for my blog in Youtube